Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Mathematical model

 \subsection{MCMC implementation and choice of covariance functions}

-The primary contribution of this paper is an improved RJMCMC method for SDE of nonstationary time series.
-Our work builds on the RJMCMC of Rosen et al. \cite{Rosen2012}, found in Appendix \ref{appendix:RJMCMCsampling}.
+The primary contribution of this paper is an improved method for SDE of nonstationary time series.
+Our work uses the RJMCMC of Rosen et al. \cite{Rosen2012}, found in Appendix \ref{appendix:RJMCMCsampling}.
 This scheme partitions the time series into locally stationary segments and models the log PSD $\log f(\mathbf{\nu})$ of the segments with a Gaussian process with covariance matrix $\Omega$.
 For computational savings, they employ an eigendecomposition $\Omega=QDQ^T$ and retain only the 10 largest eigenvectors in $D$.
 That is, they let $D_{10}$ be the truncated diagonal matrix and set $X=QD_{10}^{1/2}$ as their design matrix.
 Let $\beta$ be a vector of unknown regression coefficients with prior distribution $N(0,\tau^2 I)$ (where $\tau^2$ is a smoothing parameter).
 Then the successive estimate for the PSD is $ \log f(\mathbf{\nu})=X \mathbf{\beta}$, iterated within the RJMCMC.

 Given that the eigendecomposition is so critical, the exact number of eigenvalues should be estimated using the data.
-Hard-coding a 10-eigenvalue decomposition yields a smoothing spline that may be too smooth or too rough depending on the process being estimated.
-If the true process is highly smooth, our estimator will exhibit too much variance; if the process is particularly rough, our estimator will exhibit excessive bias.
-Instead, we select an optimal number of eigenvalues $M$ by analysing posterior samples of the log spectrum for a range of eigenvectors, integrating over all possible values of regression coefficients, and maximising the Whittle likelihood.
+Using a fixed number of 10 eigenvalues (as do Rosen et al., detailed above) yields a smoothing spline that may be too smooth depending on the process being estimated.
+If the true spectrum is highly smooth, our estimator will exhibit too much variance; if the spectrum is particularly complex, our estimator will exhibit excessive bias.
+Instead, we select an optimal number of eigenvalues $M$ by analysing posterior samples of the log spectrum for a range of eigenvectors, integrating over all possible values of regression coefficients, and maximising the marginal likelihood.
 We select our number of eigenvalues as follows:

 where $\mathbf{y}$ is the log periodogram data, $X_M$ is the design matrix under an eigendecomposition using $M$ eigenvalues, and $\mathbf{\beta}$ is a vector of coefficients determining the weight for respective eigenvectors.
-We refer to the corresponding eigendecomposition $\Omega=QD_{\hat{M}} Q^T$ as the \emph{optimal smoothing spline.}
+We refer to the corresponding eigendecomposition $\Omega=QD_{\hat{M}} Q^T$ as the \emph{optimal smoothing spline}.

+We remark that the determination of this $\hat{M}$ requires post-processing after a sequence of independent MCMC runs, both in the stationary and nonstationary case, and in all implemented experiments throughout the paper.
+Specifically, $\hat{M}$ is not computed within any individual MCMC iteration, but by analyzing separate chains for each possible number of eigenvalues $M$.